epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_2.md

 To enter blind mode, simply hit {% include console_button.html content="Blind" %}.
 There are 3 visual cues to know if you are in Blind mode: You'll see the button light up blue, the command line will say `Blind` at the start, and the live table will have a slightly bluer background.

-{% capture BlindLiveEscape %}
-{% include console_button.html content="Live" %}
-{% endcapture %}

-{% include warning.html content="If you are in Blind mode and you don't think you have any good reason to be in blind mode, hit {{BlindLiveEscape}} to return to normal.
-Because saves are instant in blind mode, it is very easy to accidentally destroy work." %}

 For this section of the guide, only basic cue editing will be covered, more complex blind mode usages will be covered in the [supplementary material for this level](./Lighting_level_2_supplementary.html#Complex_Blind_Mode_Usages), as well as in the next level.